yahyavaleo/notes/README.md

 # notes

-These are my notes written in Markdown using Obsidian, published using Quartz, and hosted on Netlify.
+These are my notes written in Markdown and LaTeX using Obsidian, published using Quartz, and hosted on Netlify.